Muhammadu Buhari: Economics

-Buhari broke ties with the International Monetary Fund, when the fund asked the government to devalue the naira by 60%.
-However, the reforms that Buhari instigated on his own were as or more rigorous as those required by the IMF.
+Buhari broke ties with the International Monetary Fund (IMF), when the fund asked the government to devalue the naira by 60%.
+However, the reforms that Buhari instigated on his own were as rigorous as, or more so than, those required by the IMF.

 On 7 May 1984, Buhari announced the country's 1984 National Budget.
 The budget came with a series of complementary measures: